michaeldmoore/michaeldmoore-multistat-panel/C:\grafana-5.3.4\data\plugins\michaeldmoore-multistat-panel.zip/README.md.md

 High and Low limits too, with optional bar coloring
 ![image](https://user-images.githubusercontent.com/3724718/51725465-f3f14700-2027-11e9-8d61-592f644a5c20.png)

+All this, and optional flashing too when bars surpass these limits.

+**Data**

 Multistat takes it's data from a table query - returning, at minimum, 2 fields (names can be anything)